 | Empty/ Blank | The empty or blank region has no conditions and can contain any valid domino. |

-Beginner Tips to Master NYT Pips Game
+Beginner Tips to Master the NYT Pips Game

 - Split the condition number across tiles: Divide the target number into smaller numbers.
-For example, a sum of 12 can be solved as: 6 + 6 or 5 + 5 +2 or 4 + 4 + 4.
+For example, a sum of 12 can be solved as 6 + 6, or 5 + 5 + 2, or 4 + 4 + 4.

-- Breaks are good: If you are stuck, just step away from the puzzle for a bit.
+- Breaks are good: If you are stuck, step away from the puzzle for a bit.
 A fresh mind can help you spot better combinations.

 Common Mistakes to Avoid in the NYT Pips Game

-- Clicking dominoes too quickly
+- Clicking dominoes too quickly without studying the grid first

-- Ignoring high-value tiles early
+- Ignoring high-value tiles early in the solve

-- Not tracking the conditions actively
+- Not tracking the regional conditions actively as you place tiles

-- Overthinking simple combinations
+- Overthinking simple combinations when the answer is straightforward

 We hope this guide helped you understand how to play NYT Pips, along with the game’s rules, tips and tricks, and other tactics to solve the puzzle.
+You can also compare it to other NYT puzzles in our NYT Pips vs Wordle breakdown to see how it stacks up.

 Pips are tiny dots on a domino.
 These dots carry a numerical value.
 One dot is equal to 1 value.